 If your phone’s GPS or compass is no longer an option, having a good compass will help you navigate and make a better decision on the direction you head.

 Say that there’s an emergency locally, but the larger grid still works.
-Being able to charge your phone and other devices might be a challenge without a Goal Zero phone charger, that would prove invaluable.
+Being able to charge your phone and other devices might be a challenge without a Phone charger, which would prove invaluable.

 30. Camping Tent

 You don’t know what season that disaster will strike.
 If you’re stranded outside without any warm shelter or structure to lodge in, you might not survive the harsh cold night.
 Have a camping tent that helps keep the extremely cold temperatures out.

 - Money (saving money is important, but also keep small bills available)

 - Pepper spray

 - Personal hygiene items – toothbrushes and toothpaste- shampoo